Head of Department: Mrs K H P Lenham.

 Mrs A Adams

-The Art School is a lovely, light and spacious environment, with well-equipped studios over four floors, creativity thrives here.
+The Art School is a lovely, light and spacious environment.
+With well-equipped studios over four floors, creativity thrives here.
 Facilities are excellent and the range of materials and techniques available is very broad.
 Where possible, year groups have their own specialist areas.
 The entrance provides us with an exhibition area.
 In the basement there is a screen-printing studio.
 On the ground floor there are two general junior studios.
-There is also a pottery studio and the Technicians' office and storeroom on the ground floor.
-On the first floor there are two large 6th Form studios.
+There is also a pottery studio and the Technicians' Office and Storeroom on the ground floor.
+On the first floor there are two large Sixth Form studios.
 There are printing presses on both the ground and first floor.
-We have an excellent department Library which is housed in the Department Office, this is open to students of all years.
+We have an excellent department Library which is housed in the Department Office and is open to students of all years.
 Learning in the Art School is supported by 14 PCs and 24 iPads.

 Follow the links before to learn more about Art Department trips and visits:

 Click on the images below to view a selection of work by College Art students:

 Recent artwork submitted for inclusion in Education Magazine